 Nature does a number on cannabis.
 If you don't know how to store weed, it can be exposed to elements like heat, air, and UV light that will lead to changes in the plant's cells, degrading its potency and effects.

 Changes include impacts to the vast cannabinoids in the system, like THC and CBD.
 Cannabinoids can even synthesize into other compounds.
-Marijuana's cannabinoids are stored as acids and aren't considered bioavailable in their raw state.
-Without heat, often called decarboxylation, many compounds can't synthesize.
+The cannabinoids are stored in the trichomes of the cannabis flower as acids and aren't considered bioavailable in their raw state.
+Without heat, often called decarboxylation, many compounds don’t fully convert.

-The most well-known version of cannabinoid synthesizing is THCA to THC.
-The latter is the cannabinoid known for creating psychoactive effects in cannabis.
-THC is only bioavailable after heating THCA.
+The most well-known version of cannabinoid conversion is THCA to THC.
+The latter is the cannabinoid known for creating intoxicating effects in cannabis.
+THC is only bioavailable after heating raw plant material containing THCA.

 Light